-Ivanka Trump Thinks Father’s Proposal Of Arming Teachers Is ‘Not A Bad Idea’ But ‘Needs To Be Discussed’
+Ivanka Trump Thinks Father’s Proposal Of Arming Teachers Is ‘Not A Bad Idea,’ But ‘Needs To Be Discussed’

-Following President Donald Trump’s controversial proposal of arming highly trained teachers, his daughter, Ivanka Trump shared her thoughts about the idea.
+Following President Donald Trump’s controversial proposal of arming highly trained teachers, his daughter Ivanka Trump shared her thoughts about the idea.

 During an interview with NBC News in Pyeongchang, South Korea, the 36-year-old White House senior advisor said the idea of allowing some educators to carry a gun in school is an option worth debating.

-Ivanka, who led the U.S. presidential delegation to the closing ceremony of the 2018 Winter Olympics, was asked if she would be at ease knowing that a teacher educating one of her three children possess a firearm inside the classroom.
+Ivanka, who led the U.S. presidential delegation in the closing ceremony of the 2018 Winter Olympics, was asked if she would be at ease knowing that a teacher educating one of her three children possesses a firearm inside the classroom.

 She pointed out that the idea needs careful consideration, adding that there should be an “incredibly high standard” for those who would be able to bear a gun in school.